replicate/keepsake/web/docs/cli.md

 ```
 ## `replicate show`

-View information about an experiment or commit
+View information about an experiment or checkpoint

 ### Usage

 ```
-replicate show <experiment-or-commit-id> [flags]
+replicate show <experiment or checkpoint ID> [flags]
 ```

 ### Flags